victornoel/sangria-subscriptions-akka-persistence-example/README.md

 [Event-stream based GraphQL subscriptions](https://gist.github.com/OlegIlyenko/a5a9ab1b000ba0b5b1ad)

-Please not that this particular example does not have persistence, this means that `MemoryEventStore` and views keep all of the data in memory.
+Please not that this particular example is intended to demonstrate different concepts (in particular GraphQL subscriptions), so it does not have any persistence.
+This means that `MemoryEventStore` and views keep all of the data in memory.

 ## Optimistic concurrency control

 I find optimistic concurrency control pretty important for this kind of architecture.
-So I decided to include it in this example application, even though it add a bit of complexity.
+So I decided to include it in this example application, even though it adds a bit of complexity.

 This pattern helps clients to detect conflicts when they are doing mutations.
-Imagine that two clients would like to change an articale at the same time with GraphQL query like this:
+Imagine that two clients would like to change an article at the same time with GraphQL query like this:

 ```js
 mutation NewText {